HirbodBehnam/FileToUrl-Bot/README.md

 * Easy to use: Just give the URL that bot gives you to the download manager and let it download the file.
 * Private use (optional): The bot only responds to your commands and not anyone else.
 ## Why not this?
-* No download resume support: I tried to create resume support but I'm a noob and I couldn't create it.
+* ~~No download resume support: I tried to create resume support but I'm a noob and I couldn't create it.~~ Now the it supports resumes but if you resume the download, it will be super slow because I had to reduce the request size to 4KB from 64KB.
+For some reasons (that I don't know) if I choose a bigger chunk size, in about half of conditions, it gives me an error about ` An invalid limit was provided`.
 * High CPU usage: This is not because of bad programming, the Telegram encryption is a bit heavy and if a lot of users start to download some files, your server will suffer from high CPU usage.

 ## How to install?